axismaps/axis-jekyll/_posts/2010-09-30-typographic-map-posters.markdown

     that one with the L on it.
-Now I'm gonna make you dig it up from the archives!\r\n\r\nThe T (how nice that both these cities use single-letter nicknames for their transit systems) was never put to paper on the Boston map, but I'd considered trying it and was scared away by the same problem of lines coinciding with streetsâ€”at a smaller scale than the Chicago map.\r\n\r\nLarge scale maps and creative solutions to the space constraints would both be interesting challenges."
+Now I'm gonna make you dig it up from the archives!\r\n\r\nThe T (how nice that both these cities use single-letter nicknames for their transit systems) was never put to paper on the Boston map, but I'd considered trying it and was scared away by the same problem of lines coinciding with streets—at a smaller scale than the Chicago map.\r\n\r\nLarge scale maps and creative solutions to the space constraints would both be interesting challenges."
 - id: 16913